 Google Analytics is one of the best and most popular web analytics platforms out there.

 That’s all from us at IIDE.
-Did you enjoy reading this blog on the best web analytics tools 2021?
+Did you enjoy reading this blog on the best web analytics tools in 2023?
 Do let us know in the comments below.

 If you’ve been keen on pursuing a degree in digital marketing, check out this MBA-Level Post Graduation in Digital Marketing.